tumagonx/nwjs_docs_old/Window-menu.md

 The resulted menu will have indeed three submenus: `your-app-name`, `Edit` and `Window`, which are necessary for full-functionality apps.

-Another thing you may encounter is that the first item of application menu shows `node-webkit` instead of `your-app-name`, to fix it, you need to replace all `node-webkit` strings in `node-webkit.app/Contents/Info.plist`.
+Another thing you may encounter is that the first item of application menu shows `node-webkit` instead of `your-app-name`, to fix it, you need to edit CFBundleName in `node-webkit.app/Contents/Info.plist`.
+Set your app name instead of `node-webkit` string.

 ## Best practice